Botanical Garden of Uppsala University: Original site

-It was at the Botanical Gardens—by that time completely neglected—in the spring of 1729, that Carl Linnaeus (1707–1778) proved to Olof Celsius (1670–1756) his virtuosic skills in botany and earned his financial support and mentoring.
-By May 1741, Linnaeus, who had originally been a student of Rudbeck, had become a professor at the University, which made him responsible for both teaching its students and maintaining its botanical garden.
+It was at the Botanical Gardens—by that time completely neglected—in the spring of 1729, that Carl Linnaeus convinced Olof Celsius that he was skilled in botany, earning his financial support and mentoring.
+By May 1741, Linnaeus, who had originally been a student of Rudbeck, had become a professor at the university, which made him responsible for both teaching its students and maintaining its botanical garden.
 Linnaeus improved and rearranged the garden based upon his own ideas, which he documented in his 1748 work Hortus Upsaliensis (The Garden of Uppsala).
-In the book, Linnaeus also claims to have invented the Celsius scale of temperature and installed it in the Botanical Garden's orangery.
+In the book, Linnaeus claims to have invented the Celsius scale of temperature and installed it in the Botanical Garden's orangery.

-It was under the work of Linnaeus that the Botanical Garden would grow to 3,000 species and become one of the most prominent gardens of its time.
-Although the main botanical garden since moved to a new site after Linnaeus' death (see § Current site), the gardens of the former site have remained under the ownership and control of Uppsala University.
+It was under Linnaeus that the Botanical Garden would grow to 3,000 species and become one of the most prominent gardens of its time.
+Although the main botanical garden since moved to a new site after Linnaeus' death, the gardens of the former site have remained under the ownership and control of Uppsala University.
 Now known as the "Linnaean Garden", it is maintained identically to how Linnaeus described its organisation in 1745.